BushiWeb/Groupomania/database/README.md

 -   `superuser` is the name of the role you want to use to connect to the database.
 This is not the _project_admin_ role.
 More informations bellow.
 -   We use the **postgres** database since it should be present on your server, but you can use any database except _groupomania_.
+-   Replace localhost with the address of your database if it is remote.
 -   `path/create.sql` must be replaced by the path to the **create.sql** file.

 This will execute the statements inside of the _create.sql_ dump.